cwangrun/BowelNet/README.md

 ## Dataset:

 We use a private large abdominal CT dataset with partially and fully-labeled segmentation masks.
-Dataset structure:
+Our dataset structure is as follows:

 ```
 BowelSegData